hadihammurabi/bacot/README.md

-# bacot
+# BACOT
-Blocks And Chains As Tools (blockchain engine)
+Blocks And Chains As Transcripts (blockchain engine)